impl/queutures/README.md

 This library is licensed under the GNU GPL (version 2).
 It uses source code from OpenJDK that is licensed equivalently.

+## Documentation

+We have made available the [API documentation](http://invectorate.github.com/queutures/apidocs/) for easy consumption.

 ## FAQ

 <dl>
     <dt>I don't like the name "Queutures," and you should change it.</dt>
     <dd>Well I happen to like the name.
 Feel free to fork it.</dd>
     <dt>I don't like the license.</dt>
-    <dd>Me neither, but we're stuck with it unless someone feels like rewriting `QueutureTask` without using any existing code from the Java class library.</dd>
+    <dd>Me neither, but we're stuck with it unless someone feels like rewriting <tt>QueutureTask</tt> without using any existing code from the Java class library.</dd>
     <dt>Neither of those were questions, and this isn't either.</dt>
     <dd>For some reason "Frequently Stated Statements" just doesn't have the same ring to it.</dd>
 </dl>